 Venmo (or PayPal)

-Venmo and PayPal are two useful ways for paying friends while you’re traveling.
+Venmo and PayPal are two useful things while you’re traveling with friends.
 Consider the typical situation of when you go out to eat: the bill is huge and the server is unable to split the bill.

 If you’re traveling in a country and you only have big currency or no cash at all, it’s typical for someone to either cover you so that you can pay him or her back later, or pay for the entire bill.